Caveat: Soul mate

 Caveat: 3, 2, 1…

-There were some kids doing science outside on the track/soccerfield/gathering area, with some supervision – although less than would be found for similar activity in a US school.
+There were some kids doing science outside on the track/soccerfield/gathering area, with some supervision – although less supervision than would be found for similar activity in a US school.
 They were launching water and air pressure powered plastic bottles made into rockets.
 The idea was to see how far and how close to a target at the other end of the field they could get to.

 I think they’re going to a science fair at Naju, tomorrow, based on overheard conversations (my ability to figure out what’s going on from overheard conversations continues to improve, but still leaves a lot to be desired – it still requires a lot of context).
 Here’s the last girl of the evening, launching her rocket – after it occurred to me to take pictures.
 It flew pretty far, but wasn’t that close to the target.

-Korea postponed the launch of its rocket, Naro-II, which, if successful, will be the first successful launch-to-orbit of a satelite by the Korean Space Program from Korea's new space launch facility.
+Korea postponed the launch of its rocket, Naro-II, which, if successful, will be the first successful launch-to-orbit of a satelite by the Korean Space Program from Korea’s new space launch facility.
 It was supposed to take off yesterday evening around 6 pm, from the Naro space center which is at the southern end of Jeollanam Province.
 They had an unsuccessful attempt last year (Naro-I).
-They're using a combination of Russian heavy-lift rocket technology and home-grown control and satelite vehicle (so, the bottom stage is Russian, the top stage is Korean).
+They’re using a combination of Russian heavy-lift rocket technology and home-grown control and satellite vehicle (so, the bottom stage is Russian, the top stage is Korean).

 Caveat: 말이 많으면 쓸말이 적다